TGlide/svelte-radial-menu/README.md

 ### Preview

-You can check out a live preview at [here](svelte-radial-menu.thomasglopes.com)
+You can check out a live preview [here](https://svelte-radial-menu.thomasglopes.com)